Anna Eugénie Schoen-René: Notable students

 Schoen-René was considered one of the most important singing teachers in the Western world in the 1920s and 1930s.
 Her strict insistence on discipline earned her the nickname "the Prussian General" among her students.
-These included many notable vocalists: Lucie Manén, Florencio Constantino, Risë Stevens, Mack Harrell, Judith Doniger, Lanny Ross, Marshall Bartholomew, George Meader, Sonia Essin, Paul Robeson, Thelma Votipka, Lillian Blauvelt, Florence Easton, Karin Branzell, Florence Austral, Charles Kullman, Marie Tiffany, Maria von Maximovitch, Julius Huehn, Eva Gauthier, George Britton, Kitty Carlisle, and Margaret Harshaw.
+These included many notable vocalists: Lucie Manén, Florencio Constantino, Risë Stevens, Mack Harrell, Judith Doniger, Lanny Ross, Marshall Bartholomew, George Meader, Sonia Essin, Paul Robeson, Thelma Votipka, Lillian Blauvelt, Florence Easton, Karin Branzell, Florence Austral, Charles Kullman, Marie Tiffany, Maria von Maximovitch, Julius Huehn, Eva Gauthier, George Britton, Ramona Rockway, Kitty Carlisle, and Margaret Harshaw.

 She died in 1942 in New York City at 78 years of age.

 In her will, she created the Anna E. Schoen-René Fund, to be administered by The New York Community Trust, stipulating that the fund's income would be used to help young Americans advance their studies in one of two very different fields, in forestry or in the vocal arts.